 - Use the word “you” – instead of using the word “we” or “them” in your blog posts, use the word “you”.
 By doing this, what you are doing is trying to make your readers feel like it’s just you and them, as if you were sitting down at a cafe for a cup of coffee.

 - Write how-to posts – people like posts that can teach them something.
 How-to posts are the perfect way of doing this.
 My first blog was a top 100 blog on the Internet, according to Technorati.
 I was able to do this because I wrote a lot of how-to posts.

-- Write detailed posts – when I first started Quick Sprout my blog posts weren’t too detailed and the blog wasn’t growing in traffic.
-Once I started to write more detailed blog posts my traffic started to go through the roof.
+- Write detailed posts – when I first started Quick Sprout, my blog posts weren’t very detailed, and the blog wasn’t growing in traffic.
+Once I started to write more detailed blog posts, my traffic started going through the roof.

 - Hook your readers – from using creative headlines to creating a sense of urgency, you need to hook your readers if you want them to read your blog posts.
 One thing I learned from Copyblogger and Problogger is that using stats in your headlines is a great way to hook readers.

-- Create a conversation – if you’ve noticed, I have a tendency to italicize words within my blog posts and I tend to ask questions at the end.
+- Create a conversation – if you’ve noticed, I have a tendency to italicize words within my blog posts, and I tend to ask questions at the end.
 If you do it, it will help create a conversation with your readers, which will help you get more comments per blog post.